lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ### DV Base Library

 We provide an elementary scaffolding / base layer for constructing UVM testbenches via a [DV base library]({{< relref "hw/dv/sv/dv_lib/README" >}}) of classes to help us get off the ground quickly.
-Most, if not all testbenches in OpenTitan (whether developed for a comportable IP or not) extend from this library, which provides a common set of features.
+Most, if not all, testbenches in OpenTitan (whether developed for a comportable IP or not) extend from this library, which provides a common set of features.
 A UVM testbench feature (stimulus / sequence, checking logic or functional coverage element) that is generic enough to be applicable for use in all testbenches is a valid candidate to be added to the DV base library.
 By doing so, we improve synergies across our testbenches and reduce the overall development effort & time to market.
 The features are discussed in more detail in the document referenced above.